abeebstacks/-abeebstacks/README.md

 # Abeeb Babatunde

-**Technical Writer & GRC Strategist | Lagos, Nigeria**
+**Technical Writer & Front-End Developer in Training | Lagos, Nigeria**

-I translate complex security frameworks into documentation that non-technical stakeholders can actually understand and act on.
-My work sits at the intersection of cybersecurity compliance, technical writing, and operational clarity for fintech and B2B SaaS companies.

-Currently studying Public Policy at Miva Open University and completing the Google Cybersecurity Professional Certificate.
+I build and document products for B2B Fintech and SaaS companies.
+Currently learning HTML, CSS, JavaScript, and Python alongside API documentation and technical writing.
+Building DocBloom.ai as a portfolio SaaS product.
 ---

 ## What You Will Find Here